Jayesh033/rag-website-chatbot/README.md

 # 🌐 RAG-Based Website Chatbot

+## 📌 Project Overview

-A **Retrieval-Augmented Generation (RAG) chatbot** that answers user questions using the content of **any public website URL**.
+This project implements a **Retrieval-Augmented Generation (RAG) based chatbot** that enables users to ask natural-language questions about the content of **any public website URL**.

-The system crawls a website, builds a knowledge base, and generates accurate, grounded answers.
+The system automatically crawls a website, builds a structured knowledge base from its content, and generates **accurate, context-grounded answers** using semantic retrieval combined with a Large Language Model (LLM).

+The solution is designed to be:
+- Accurate (answers grounded in website content)
+- Explainable (retrieved chunks are visible)
+- Cost-effective (uses a free AI model)
+- Deployable (Streamlit Cloud ready)

 ---

-## 🚀 Features

-- 🔗 Accepts any public website URL
-- 🕷️ Crawls and extracts website content
-- 🧹 Cleans and chunks text data
-- 🧠 Builds a searchable knowledge base
-- 🔍 Retrieves relevant chunks using semantic search
-- 💬 Generates answers using a free LLM
-- 🎨 Modern, animated Streamlit UI
-- ⚠️ Graceful error handling
+## 🎯 Problem Statement

+Input: Public website URL + User questions
+Process: Crawl → Clean → Chunk → Embed → Retrieve → Generate
+Output: A chatbot that answers questions strictly based on website content

 ---